StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 [Elasticsearch](https://www.elastic.co/elasticsearch){target=_blank} is a data indexing and search engine that's used in TheHive to manage data indices.
 Starting with version 5.5, it can also replace Apache Cassandra (JanusGraph) for storing [audit logs](../user-guides/organization/about-audit-logs.md).

 !!! info "Single node configuration"
-    In this guide, we will configure Elasticsearch as a single node on your server, which is fine for running TheHive.
-If you ever need multiple nodes later for higher performance, redundancy, or failover, refer to [Set Up a Cluster on Linux Systems](deploying-a-cluster.md#step-2-install-and-configure-elasticsearch) for detailed instructions.
+    In this guide, you will configure Elasticsearch as a single node on your server, which is fine for running TheHive.
+If you ever need multiple nodes later for higher performance, redundancy, or failover, refer to [Set Up a Cluster with Packages](deploying-a-cluster.md#step-2-install-and-configure-elasticsearch) for detailed instructions.

 !!! note "Elasticsearch supported versions"